Why The Chinese Are Beating The United States At Creating Jobs

 The news that appeared last week was shocking to many Americans.
-The world monetary fund predicts that China will become the world’s number one economy by the year 2016.
-It could come a bit sooner, or a bit later, but it is coming.
-When you consider that a recent Newsweek poll revealed that over 60% of Americans do not know the name of their Vice President, it should come as no shock that many have no idea that the Chinese are about to assume the number one position.
+The World Monetary Fund predicts China will become the world’s number one economy by 2016.
+It could come a bit sooner or a bit later, but it is coming.
+When you consider that a recent Newsweek poll revealed that over 60% of Americans do not know the name of their Vice President, it should be no shock that many have no idea that the Chinese are about to assume the number one position.
 They have even less understanding about how this is happening.
-This article will help explain one facet of the Chinese success formula that is not mentioned in the news.
+This article will help explain one facet of the Chinese success formula not mentioned in the news.

-A few years ago, I had breakfast in San Diego with Denis Waitley.
+I had breakfast in San Diego with Denis Waitley a few years ago a few years ago.
 Denis is considered one of the leading human productivity experts on the planet.
-What he told me about his recent trip to China truly shocked me, and helped me understand why they are on a fast track to replacing the United States as the leading economy.
+His recent trip to China shocked me and helped me understand why they are on a fast track to replacing the United States as the leading economy.

-You may know that there are more students in China than there are people living in the United States.
-Denis visited China during July.
-Like their American counterparts, Chinese students get summer vacation.
-It is what they are doing with this vacation that helps explain why our country is falling behind.
+You may know that there are more students in China than people living in the United States.
+Denis visited China in July.
+Like their American counterparts, Chinese students get a summer vacation.
+What they are doing with this vacation helps explain why our country is falling behind.

-Denis walked around Beijing, and didn’t see any students.
+Denis walked around Beijing and didn’t see any students.
 He was puzzled.
 “Where can all the children be during summer vacation?’
-As he walked about, he strolled into a Barnes and Nobles book store in downtown Beijing.
-It was a five story building.
+As he walked about, he strolled into a Barnes and Noble bookstore in downtown Beijing.
+It was a five-story building.
 What he saw astonished him.
 The floors of the bookstore were strewn with students.
-Students reading books in English.
-In fact, China is soon going to become the world’s largest English speaking country.
+Students were reading books in English.
+China is soon going to become the world’s largest English-speaking country.

 Think about this.
-If you were to go to a Barnes and Noble bookstore in the United States how many students would you expect to see reading?
+How many students would you expect to see reading if you were to go to a Barnes and Noble bookstore in the United States?
 Let me make your answer easy.
-Borders books just declared bankruptcy.
-Barnes and Nobles is reportedly on the brink of declaring bankruptcy.
-Yet students in China are using their summer vacation time to read.
-But it gets even more amazing.
+Borders Books just declared bankruptcy.
+Barnes and Noble are reportedly on the brink of declaring bankruptcy.
+Yet, students in China are using their summer vacation time to read.
+But it gets even more impressive.

 Did you know there is no free education in China?
-You have to pay to send you children to school at every grade level.
-Students typically go to school six days a week from 8 AM to 8 PM, and then do about 3-4 hours of homework.
+You must pay to send your children to school at every grade level.
+Students typically go to school six days a week from 8 AM to 8 PM and then do about 3-4 hours of homework.
 These are the same students who are reading during their summer vacations.
 These are the same children who will grow up and compete with your children and you for jobs.
 Who do you expect to win?
 Doesn’t it make sense that a nation willing to do the hard work and preparation is the one that will dominate?
 You can now see why the United States is falling behind the Chinese.